Wattles Mansion: Wattles Park

 Some of the gardens surrounding Wattles Mansion have been designated as Wattles Park.
 Gurdon Wattles met the original head gardener during his world travels in 1910, and retained him for the next 20 years until his death in 1930.
 Gurdon's concept for the gardens was influenced by trips to Mexico and Japan; he bought a tea house, shrines and lanterns from Japan for use in the gardens.
 Four gardens were eventually developed, with the first corresponding to the architecture of the house, the second Italian, the third American, and the fourth Japanese.

 Today, Wattles Park occupies approximately 50 acre of a long narrow corridor of space that rises 950 ft from Hollywood Boulevard.
 The lower park is 4.13 acre in size and fronts on Hollywood Boulevard.
 The Wattles Mansion and formal garden area runs along the private roadway to the building.
 The early American garden area is directly behind the residence and was composed of rose and vegetable gardens.
 The Japanese teahouse along Curson Avenue was a gift to the City of Los Angeles from Nagoya, its sister city in Japan.
 The Japanese garden portion of the grounds was designed by Fugo, an influential landscape architect in Japan.
 All of the shrubs, plants, and vegetation were brought directly from Japan for the garden.

 In the 1970s and 1980s, the park was popular among L.A.'s punk scene.
-In the 1980s and 1990s, crime at the park increased, with drug pushers and junkies using the tea house.
+In the 1980s and 1990s, crime at the park increased, with individuals using the tea house for drug sales and use.
 Vandalism and a couple of fires ruined the tea house, which has since been off limits to all visitors, and only a small portion of the tea house is still standing.
 Heavy flooding overflowed the small lake and stream, drying them up forever.
 Some of the palm trees had to be cut down.
 The place became unkempt as a result of the cutbacks, making it difficult to maintain the gardens.
 Graffiti was reported on the white columns and the Japanese entrance, as well as the outdoor temple, and the roof of the temple was removed.
 The park now has a sign warning of rattlesnakes in the area.
 Benches were removed as well.

 Wattles Park has become popular with dog walkers.